CTN-Originals/RoleMentionCooldown/README.md

 ## Usage

-After adding mentionable roles with the `/rolecooldown add` command, anyone will be able to mention these roles across the whole server as usual (`@role-name` or `<@&roleid>`).
+After adding mentionable roles with the `/rolecooldown add` command, anyone can then user the command `/mention` and select the any role that is registered via `/rolecooldown add` in the command options.

-Once someone uses a monitored role mention, the bot will disable the "Allow anyone to @mention this role" permission for that role, preventing it from being mentioned during the cooldown.

-When the cooldown expires for that role, the bot will re-enable the "Allow anyone to @mention this role" permission.

-**Important note**: The bot can only put roles on cooldown in the channels it can read.
-Monitored role mentions in channels where the bot does not have read access will not start the cooldown.
+Once someone uses the `/mention` command, the role that they select will be put on a cooldown.
+If someone uses the `/mention` command and select a role that is at that moment on cooldown, the bot will tell the user that the entered role is on cooldown followed by the remaining cooldown time.

 ## Links